 (c) must preserve any record made under this section for a period of 3 years after the last entry was made in it and must do so at premises of which notice is given under subsection (2).

-Penalty: see section 88.
+Penalty: a fine of $15 000.

-(2) A licensee must notify the Commissioner in writing of the address of the premises at which records are preserved under subsection (1)(c) and of the address of any premises to which they are removed.
+(2) A licensee must, in accordance with the regulations, notify a licensing officer in writing of the address of the premises at which records are preserved under subsection (1)(c) and of the address of any premises to which they are removed.

-Penalty: $2 000.
+Penalty: a fine of $2 000.

 (3) Premises referred to in subsection (2) must be in this State unless a licensing officer in writing approves otherwise.

+[Section 78 amended by No. 4 of 2008 s.
+56 and 80.]

 79. Disposal of licence to another

 A licensee must not —